-- ACE inhibitors are contraindicated and should be stopped as soon as pregnancy is diagnosed - All BP medications can be continued (except ACE inhibitors above) - If initial blood pressure is well controlled < 140/90, no changes are necessary - first line meds in pregnancy: labetalol, nifedipine, and hydralazine - If persistent chronic hypertension when systolic pressure is 140 mm Hg or more, diastolic pressure is 90 mm Hg or more, or both then adjust medication to stay within threshold.
+- ACE inhibitors are contraindicated and should be stopped as soon as pregnancy is diagnosed - All BP medications can be discontinued initially with BP recheck in 1 wk - If initial blood pressure is well controlled, consider discontinuing BP medications in first trimester and re-start for: - persistent chronic hypertension when systolic pressure is 160 mm Hg or more, diastolic pressure is 110 mm Hg or more, or both.
 (See Appendix III) - In the setting of comorbidities or underlying impaired renal function, treating at lower blood pressure thresholds may be appropriate.